wandb/weave/pr_todo.md

-Pages:

-- Object Page: Done
-- ObjectVersions Page
-- ObjectVersion Page: Done
-- Type Page: Done
-- TypeVersion Page Done
-- TypeVersions Page: Done
-- Op Page: Done
-- OpVersion Page: Done
-- OpVersions Page: Done
-- Call Page: Done
-- Calls Page: Done

 Bugs:

 - [ ] Do to static state, committing changes errors when attempting to load the new page.
 - [ ] Add to Dataset is broken - might be due to weird imports in server
 - [ ] Feedback does not save correctly

-Needs Cleanup:

-- [ ] Use of version hashes in filter - need to convert everything to uris
-- [ ] Various locations use context to get entity/project - this is bad as it assumes all links are within the same project

 ---